taligentx/dscKeybusInterface/README.md

 * develop
   - New: DSC Classic series panel support: PC1500, PC1550
   - New: `KeypadInterface` and `KeypadInterface-MQTT` example sketches - interface with DSC PowerSeries and Classic keypads as physical input devices for any general purpose without needing a DSC panel.
+  - New: `Pushover` example sketch for esp8266 and esp32
   - New: esp32-s2 microcontroller support
   - Updated: `Homebridge-MQTT` support switching armed modes while armed
   - Updated: Added TLS root certificate to `Twilio-SMS`